OlivierDuchateau/FreeBSD-xfce4.13/README.md

 **These are experimental ports, not ready for production use.
 Use at your own risk.**

-This repository contains a [FreeBSD ports](https://www.freebsd.org/doc/en_US.ISO8859-1/books/handbook/ports-using.html) overlay with [XFCE desktop environment](https://xfce.org/) ports updated to version 4.13 of the desktop, whcih is the development desktop on which the future version 4.14 will be based.
+This repository contains a [FreeBSD ports](https://www.freebsd.org/doc/en_US.ISO8859-1/books/handbook/ports-using.html) overlay with [XFCE desktop environment](https://xfce.org/) ports updated to version 4.13 of the desktop, which is the development desktop on which the future version 4.14 will be based.

-As a further warning, I'm only testing these in virtual machines, and these ports are being tested, for the time being built, only with default options and get only very light usage.
-I suggest anyone interested in testing performs sugch testing in virtual machines only too, since I can't warrant stability, prompt updates, or any future availability of the compiled binary packages.
+This is not intended to be used on production/actual desktop systems.
+I'm only testing it in virtual machines, compiled with default options and WITH_DEBUG enabled, and gets very light usage.

+I can't give any warranties about stability, usability of these packages or future availability of the binary repository described below.

 ## How to test

 ### Compiling yourself

-Esiest way to use this overlay is through [portshaker](https://www.freshports.org/ports-mgmt/portshaker/).
+Easiest way to use this overlay is through [portshaker](https://www.freshports.org/ports-mgmt/portshaker/).

 to grab this repo as a source you can create a file `/usr/local/etc/portshaker.d/xfce413`: